Information for international students

 Changes to IELTS testing

-There are currently changes being made to IELTS testing.
-Learn more about changes to test centre procedures in your country, please visit ielts.org.
+Learn more about changes to test centre procedures in your region, please visit ielts.org.

 General advice about COVID-19